rust-random/rand/README.md

 supported Rust release.
 The current policy is that this can be updated in any Rand release if required, but the change must be noted in the changelog.

+To avoid bumping the required version unnecessarily, we use a `build.rs` script to auto-detect the compiler version and enable certain features or change code paths automatically.
+Since this makes it easy to unintentionally make use of features requiring a more recent Rust version, we recommend testing with a pinned version of Rustc if you require compatibility with a specific version.

 ## Crate Features